 In this PostgreSQL tutorial, I will demonstrate to you how to update a query in PostgreSQL.
-Also, you will understand how to update single or multiple rows at a time.
+Additionally, you will learn how to update single or multiple rows simultaneously.
+Then I will show how to get updated or modified rows using the clause ((RETURNING *)).

 The syntax is given below.